Skip to content

 trigger:include:project

-• trigger:include:project - Creates a child pipeline based on files from another repository.
+• trigger:include:project - Allows you to create a child pipeline based on files in another repository.
 Required fields:

-• project_path - Project path in {ownerAlias}/{projectAlias} format
+• project_path - The path to the project in the format {ownerAlias}/{projectAlias}.

 ownerAlias Project owner alias